isabella232/Guidelines.Documentation/Documentation/CommonGuideActions/AddingAPackageToAScene/README.md

 ```
 ### Step X

-Expand the `Tilia CameraRigs SpatialSimulator Unity` Package directory in the Unity Project window and select the `Packages -> Tilia CameraRigs SpatialSimulator Unity -> Runtime -> Prefabs` directory then drag and drop the `CameraRigs.SpatialSimulator` prefab into the Unity hierarchy window.
+Expand the `Tilia CameraRigs SpatialSimulator Unity` package directory in the Unity Project window and select the `Packages -> Tilia CameraRigs SpatialSimulator Unity -> Runtime -> Prefabs` directory then drag and drop the `CameraRigs.SpatialSimulator` prefab into the Unity Hierarchy window.

 ![Adding Prefab To Scene](assets/images/AddingPrefabToScene.png)
 ```